 Julius Caesar: “Crum-pet”, I don’t understand it at all.

 Mark Antony: You know something; I don’t think these Britons don’t want to be conquered.

-As a matter of fact, at the beginning of Asterix in Britain, we see the Romans conquering Britain and they complain exactly about the same thing: Brits always have to go away to have some hot water with milk (because, historically speaking, the concept of tea didn’t exist yet).
+As a matter of fact, at the beginning of Asterix in Britain, we see the Romans conquer Britain, and they complain exactly about the same thing: Brits always have to go away to have some hot water with milk (because, historically speaking, the concept of tea didn’t exist yet).
 The book was published in 1966, so two years after the release of Carry On Cleo.
 Was it inspired by it for that joke?
 I have no idea.
-In a way, I don’t think so since it seems like quite an easy joke to think about.
+In a way, I don’t think so since it seems like quite an easy joke to think of.